 Club record signing

 2018 – Dutch centre-half Virgil van Dijk signed from Southampton for a club record £75m.
-He has so far struck twice in 48 reds games, helping us to keep 23 clean sheets.
+He has so far struck ten times in exactly one hundred reds games, helping us to keep 43 clean sheets.
 On the same day, Estonian centre-half headed in his second and last goal for the club to secure a last-minute 2-1 victory at Burnley.
 Sadio Mané opened the scoring after an hour before Jóhann Berg Guðmundsson equalised late on.

 2012 - Gary Ablett died, aged just 46.
 He signed on at Anfield as a professional in November 1983, going on to make 147 reds appearances, scoring just once – in only his second game.
 He helped us to two League titles, FA Cup and FA Charity Shield before being sold to Everton by Graeme Souness for £750,000 in January 1992, with whom he won a second FA Cup.
 He returned to the club in the summer of 2006 to take over as Reserve Team Manager, leading them to the national title in his second season, although he left at the end of the following campaign.